lllyasviel/ControlNet/README.md

     python gradio_seg2image.py

 This model use ADE20K's segmentation protocol.
 Again, this model deserves a better UI to directly draw the segmentations.
 However, again, Gradio is somewhat difficult to customize.
-Right now you need to input an image and then a model called Uniformer will detect the pose for you.
+Right now you need to input an image and then a model called Uniformer will detect the segmentations for you.
 Just try it for more details.

 Prompt: "House"
 ![p](github_page/p13.png)